mxstbr/mxstbr.com/pages/blog/2015/06/top-tracking-apps.md

----
+export const frontmatter = {
-published: true
+  "published": true,
-title: My Top 3 Lifelogging Apps
+  "title": "My Top 3 Lifelogging Apps",
-tags: lifelogging apps
+  "tags": "lifelogging apps"
----
+};

 I am a big fan of the Quantified Self movement.
 As a lover of statistics, being able to analyse my life is the best thing ever.
 Knowing how many kilometres I walk, what websites and programs I spend the most time on and which places I visit for each day is really interesting, and totally gets rid of the need to write a diary.